minax007/AutoBuild-OpenWrt-Xiaomi-Mi-3A/README.md

 **5. Flash OpenWrt to the router:**

    mtd -r write /tmp/openwrt-ramips-mt76x8-xiaomi_miwifi-3a-squashfs-sysupgrade.bin OS1

+The router will reboot after the flashing.
+Done!
 __________________________________________________________________
 **Official OpenWrt snapshot of Mi-3A build without LuCI:**